ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

     The build will __fail__ if they are not set.

-    ```
+    ```bash
     $ export appd_username="name@example.com"
     $ export appd_password="password"
-    $ packer build dev-centos77-x86_64.json
+    $ packer build dev-centos79-x86_64.json
     ```

     For additional configuration options, please refer to the documentation in '`provisioners/scripts/common/install_appdynamics_java_agent.sh`' and define
-    these variables in '`builders/packer/centos/dev-centos77-x86_64.json`'.
+    these variables in '`builders/packer/centos/dev-centos79-x86_64.json`'.

     If you don't have an AppDynamics account, you can remove the line containing '`../../../provisioners/scripts/common/install_appdynamics_java_agent.sh`'
-    from '`builders/packer/centos/dev-centos77-x86_64.json`' to disable provisioning
+    from '`builders/packer/centos/dev-centos79-x86_64.json`' to disable provisioning
     of the Java Agent.

-5. Build the CentOS Linux 7.7 'ops' box (headless):
+5. Build the CentOS Linux 7.9 'ops' box (headless):

-    This build is based on the 'base-headless-centos77' image.
+    This build is based on the 'base-headless-centos79' image.

-    ```
+    ```bash
-    $ packer build ops-centos77-x86_64.json
+    $ packer build ops-centos79-x86_64.json
     ```

-6. Build the CentOS Linux 7.7 'cicd' box (headless):
+6. Build the CentOS Linux 7.9 'cicd' box (headless):

-    This build is based on the 'ops-centos77' image.
+    This build is based on the 'ops-centos79' image.

-    ```
+    ```bash
-    $ packer build cicd-centos77-x86_64.json
+    $ packer build cicd-centos79-x86_64.json
     ```

-7. Build the CentOS Linux 7.7 'apm' box (headless):
+7. Build the CentOS Linux 7.9 'apm' box (headless):

-    This build is based on the 'base-headless-centos77' image.
+    This build is based on the 'base-headless-centos79' image.

     Prior to building the __APM VM__ image, you will need to supply a valid AppDynamics Controller license file.
 To apply your license file: